Testing homogeneity in dynamic discrete games in finite samples: Monte Carlo simulations

 The results from the Monte Carlo simulation are shown in Table \ref{tab:table1_MC} for $\lambda\in\{0,1\}$ and Table \ref{tab:table2_MC} for $\lambda\in\{0.5,0.9\}$, respectively.
 For the sake of comparison, we also include the results from the test proposed by \cite{otsu/pesendorfer/takayashi:2016}.
 Their test compares the same test statistics in \eqref{eq:testStatOtsu} with critical values based on the bootstrap.
 As mentioned earlier, they show the validity of their test in an asymptotic framework with $T\to\infty $ and $n$ fixed.
 In contrast, our main result in Theorem \ref{thm:sizeControl} is valid for any finite $n$ and $T$.

 Table \ref{tab:table1_MC} reveals that our test achieves relatively good size control for all values of time periods and market sizes under consideration.
-The table shows the result of running 80 hypothesis tests for different data configurations that satisfy $H_0$ in \eqref{eq:HT2} (four market sizes, five time periods, two test statistics, and two distributions).
-Across these 80 numbers, our proposed test has an average rejection rate of 5.3, with a standard deviation of 0.7, and a range of 3.9 to 8.
-We note that Theorem \ref{thm:sizeControl} implies that our test should not produce over-rejection as $K$ becomes large, but it is silent about the possibility of under-rejection.
-Table \ref{tab:table1_MC} reveals that our test does not seem to suffer from under-rejection in these simulations.
-For \cite{otsu/pesendorfer/takayashi:2016}'s test, the average rejection rate is 5.1, with a standard deviation is 2.2, and a range of 0.6 to 13.5.
-We note that these extreme rejection rates occur in simulations with $T=5$, which is reasonable for a test whose validity is proven in an asymptotic framework in which $T$ diverges.
+The table shows the result of running 80 hypothesis tests for different data configurations that satisfy $H_{0}$ (four market sizes, five time periods, two test statistics, and two distributions).
+Across these 80 numbers, our proposed test has an average rejection rate of 5.1\%, a standard deviation of 0.04\%, and a range of 4.1\% to 6.35\%.
+We note that Theorem \ref{thm:sizeControl} implies that our test should not produce overrejection as $K$ becomes large, but it is silent about the possibility of underrejection.
+Table \ref{tab:table1_MC} reveals that our test does not seem to suffer from underrejection in these simulations.
+For \cite{otsu/pesendorfer/takayashi:2016}'s test, the average rejection rate is also 5.1\%, but with a standard deviation is 2.2\% and a range of 0.6\% to 13.5\%.
+We note that the larger rejection rates occur in simulations with $T=5$, which is not unexpected for a test whose validity is proven in an asymptotic framework in which $T$ diverges.